thomasboidun/pepsi/README.md

 # Pepsi Products Template

-Welcome to the Pepsi Template, a creative exercise and learning endeavor crafted by [thomasboidun](https://github.com/thomasboidun).
+Welcome to the Pepsi Products Template, a creative exercise and learning endeavor crafted by [Thomas Boidun](https://thomasboidun.github.io/).
 This project is a showcase of design and development skills, aiming to explore the integration of Pepsi brand elements within a template framework.

 ## Credits and Legal Mentions